Bep Voskuijl: Friendship with Anne Frank

 Bep got on well with Anne and the feeling was mutual.
-In his memoirs, Otto Frank remembered about the friendship between his youngest daughter and Bep that "the two (...) were frequently whispering to each other in a corner".
+In his memoirs, Otto Frank remembered about the friendship between his younger daughter and Bep that "the two (...) were frequently whispering to each other in a corner".
 Anne considered Bep, who was ten years older, to be one of the "young people" and was very curious about Bep's experiences: the films she was seeing, but also how things were going between Bep and her fiancé.
 For lunch, Bep joined the people in the Secret Annex, because at home there was not always enough to eat for ten people.
 In her diary Anne characterized her as follows: "Bep has a healthy appetite.
 Leaves nothing on her plate and is not picky and choosy.
 She is easy to please and that is just what pleases us.
 Cheerful and good-tempered, willing and good-natured, these are her characteristics."

 In October 1942, Anne convinced Bep to spend a night in the Secret Annex, but Bep did not sleep a wink.
 "To tell you the truth, I was terrified.
 Every time I heard a tree creaking in the October wind or a car driving along the canal, I grew afraid.
 I was grateful when morning came, and I was able to get back to work."
 During the evening of her stay, Bep had become acquainted with Anne's talent for writing, when she was given a few stories to read that Anne had come up with.
 In a letter to Otto Frank, she later remembered: "I couldn't believe what I was hearing.
 I could not believe that Anne had written those words.
 I can still see Margot's face: 'Yes, Anne wrote these all by herself.'
 Then I thought, you've got to be older to be able to write such a thing, or perhaps it was her inner self that came out."
 Later, Anne would occasionally show Bep diary passages, although she carefully screened her notes from the eyes of the other hiders.
 Bep provided Anne with carbon paper she brought from the office.

 In addition to her care for the people in hiding, Bep also had to take care of her father.
 In the spring of 1943, he became seriously ill and was no longer able to work for the company.
 On 15 June 1943, Anne Frank wrote in her diary: "It is a disaster for us that good old Voskuyl won't be able to keep us in touch with all that goes on, and all he hears in the warehouse.
 He was our best helper and security adviser; we miss him very much indeed."